 by Bethany Hayes

-Basil prefers to grow in moist soil, and problems occur when overwatered, such as yellow and drooping leaves.
+Basil prefers to grow in moist soil, and problems occur when you overwater basil.
+The first sign is usually yellow and drooping basil leaves.
 The real issues are under the soil surface that you can’t see with your eyes.
 That’s why learning how to fix overwatered basil is essential; you can save your plants!

 It’s easy to overwater plants.
 Everyone knows that plants need water, and you don’t want your plants to lack water.
-So, you provide water every day, hoping that all is well, but instead, you end up overwatering your basil plants.
+So, you provide frequent watering hoping that all is well, but instead, you end up overwatering your basil plants.

 It happens to the best gardeners, so don’t stress.
 This problem can be fixed, so keep reading to figure out the best way to treat overwatered basil.